voyagerx3/MCDWT/README.md

 ### Redundancy and compression
 The 2D DWT provides an interesting feature to `S`: `S` usually has a lower entropy than `V`.
 This means that if we apply to `S` an entropy encoder, we can get a shorter representation of the video than if we encode `V` directly.
 This is a consequence of 2D-DWT exploits the spatial redudancy of the images of the video: neighboring pixels tend to have similar values and when they are substracted, they tend to produce zeros.

-## The temporal (t) DWT
+## MCDWT
 As we have said, the 2D-DWT does not exploit the temporal redundancy of a video.
 This means that we can achieve higher compression ratios if we apply a 1D-DWT along the temporal domain.
+This is exactly what MCDWT does.

 ### Input
 A sequence `S` of `n` pyramids.